Our internal innovation team prototyped Carey, an in-app assistant to make the process of blood donation less of a draining experience.

 "This is great.
 I hope this work gets picked up and turned into a live product one day.
 Love the gamification aspect with your blood score, how many lives saved etc. I'd sign up!
 A great piece of work and innovation process, well done to all involved." - Aimee Davies, Business Assistant & Creative Producer on LinkedIn

-We are currently optimising our prototype in line with the user feedback we have received.
-We hope to share our improved concept very soon.
+We are continuing to optimise our prototype in line with the user feedback we have received.
 While we aren’t working directly with NHS Blood Donation to solve this problem, and this is a speculative concept, we’ve developed the methods we used in this workshop so that our clients can work with us in an Innovation Workshop style on real work to solve problems in the healthcare sector.

 Are you looking to innovate?